ashergarland/banking-system-ts/README.md

 # 🏦 Banking System – TypeScript Reference Implementation

-This repository contains a complete reference implementation of a multi-stage banking system simulation, originally designed as a technical interview exercise.
+This repository contains a complete reference implementation of a multi-stage banking system simulation, originally designed as a technical challenge exercise.
 It walks through four progressive design stages that test a candidate’s ability to build clean, correct, and extensible financial systems in TypeScript.

 > 🔒 **Note:** This repository is **not accepting contributions** and is intended solely for reference and educational purposes.